10 Days in Japan: Itinerary, What to Do & Where to Go

 Dotonbori in Osaka

 To squeeze the most out of your stay, spend at least two days in Osaka—more if you can spare it.
-One day in Osaka itself, with time carved out for one of the best day trips from Osaka, is a good introduction to Japan’s second city.
+One day in Osaka itself, with time carved out for one of the most popular day trips from Osaka, is a good introduction to Japan’s second city.

 What to Do in Osaka